ac791791/infinity/README.md

 # infinity
-Observes the things around you.
+Observe the things around you.